New directives for the agency - harm reduction to be part of anti-smoking efforts

 The Swedish strategy for managing tobacco and nicotine use will change.
 In practice, this means that the Public Health Agency of Sweden will in future take into account the fact that different forms of nicotine use pose different risks of harm and prioritise measures accordingly.
 The Government has now instructed the Public Health Agency of Sweden to come up with proposals for how this change should be made by 15 November.

-The background to the new directive is that the Swedish Parliament, like the current government, wants to introduce a new harm-minimisation perspective in tobacco policy.
-This would mean that the authorities' measures should primarily focus on reducing the harmful effects of smoking, instead of focusing as today on reducing the use of all nicotine products regardless of the various harm risks.
+The background to the new directive is that the Swedish Parliament, like the current government, wants to introduce a a new harm reduction perspective in tobacco policy.
+This would mean that government action should focus primarily on reducing the harm caused by smoking, rather than the current focus on reducing use of all nicotine products regardless of different injury risks.

 Snus is better than smoking